Although we work with a wide range of different groups, we are not connected with or controlled by any other organisation or Government Department.

 Our staff are derived from our client group so have considerable personal experience of the benefit system.
 Over the years, many have come to BAS for help and stayed on as staff or volunteers.
 Beneficiary Advisory Service gives beneficiaries information about the benefit system and therefore an opportunity to gain knowledge.

 BAS provides information, support, advice and advocacy to those on a benefit or a low income.
 We provide this support where issues arise with Work and Income.
 We can also provide some limited support for other organisations such as Studylink and ACC.
 Our assistance can include dealing with Benefit Reviews, Appeals and Fraud investigations.

 Who we are:

-Our workers have encyclopaedic knowledge of the welfare system and can apply it promptly and efficiently for the benefit of our clients.
+Our staff come from a variety of different backgrounds and have a wide amount of knowledge of the welfare system and can apply this promptly and efficiently for the benefit of our clients.

 Who we help:

-The Welfare system is constantly changing and many people’s experience is that they do not get the help they need, even if they are desperate; some don’t even know they can seek assistance!
+The welfare system is constantly changing and many people’s experience is that they do not get the help they need, even if they are desperate; some don’t even know they can seek assistance.
 Many people are now on benefits who have never had to rely on them before and don’t know where to start.
 Some people feel so crushed by the system, they need help to continue.
-We can help.

-Apart from general entitlements, many people are unaware of their rights in the system, e.g. how to challenge a decision or how you should be treated.
+Apart from general entitlements, many people are unaware of their rights in the system, such as how to challenge a decision or how you should be treated.
 Not only can we help you know what your rights are, but can help you ensure you get the treatment you deserve.

-If you are having problems with WINZ and don’t know who to turn to, ASK BAS
+If you are having problems with W&I and don’t know who to turn to, ASK BAS